Not a Boyfriend Appreciation Post

 According to my boyfriend, I seem to be overly reasonable to the point that’s unreal.
 OOF

 It is crazy how we basically lived together and we have been dating for barely a month (of course it’s temporary).
 Everyone including me would say it’s a horrible idea, and so the fact that I did enjoy most part of it was…crazy too.
 It definitely still is different from actually moving together (I have some down time to do cleanings etc and I don’t need to worry about the bills), but you do get to know each other really well this way.
-Now I do understand why moving together before marriage is deemed as a very serious thing to do in China.
+Now I do understand why moving together before marriage is deemed as a very serious thing in China.
 It really is less about sex.
-Essentially the distance (quite literally and metaphorically) becomes so close that if it’s not for a long-term committed relationship (and the only form being marriage in China), there’s no clear explanation for it.
+Essentially the distance (quite literally and metaphorically) becomes so close that if it’s not for a long-term committed relationship (and the only form being marriage in China), there’s no clear justification for it.

 In our case, it’s two traumatized people learning adulting and adapting to each other’s existence (and absence), which is easier than I expected.